MCP Framework

 5. Define prompts for common queries

-6. Consider using SSE transport for web integration
+6. Consider using HTTP Stream transport for web integration

 Check out our US Treasury Data Example for a more complete implementation.